Rchou97/rchou97.github.io/_pages/cv.md

 Work experience
 ------

+* **De Volksbank**
+  * Data Engineer (November 2023 - Present)
+    * Work on the expansion of the cloud data warehouse of De Volksbank within the Client Interface domain.
+    * Used technologies: Amazon Web Services (AWS), Jira, Confluence, GitHub, SQL (Teradata), Terraform and Python.
-* De Volksbank: Junior Data Engineer BI (September 2022 - Present)
+  * Junior Data Engineer BI (September 2022 - October 2023)
-  * Working on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.
+    * Worked on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.
     * Used technologies: SQL (Teradata), Jira, Confluence, BitBucket, SAP PowerDesigner and Tableau.

+* **Bit Academy**
-* Bit Academy: Part of the Team - Community Coach (January 2023 - August 2023)
+  * Part of the Team - Community Coach (January 2023 - August 2023)
     * Facilitate and coach people with coding problems for the Bit Academy Pro courses in Python, SQL and other open-source technologies.
     * Used technologies: SQL (SQLite), GitLab and Python.

+* **Coolblue**
-* Coolblue: Data Science Intern (April 2022 - August 2022)
+  * Data Science Intern (April 2022 - August 2022)
     * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.
     * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub and Python.

+* **University of Amsterdam**
-* University of Amsterdam: Graduate Research Intern (February 2022 - July 2022)
+  * Graduate Research Intern (February 2022 - July 2022)
     * Performed research on multi-modal classification models that detects and classifies cyberbullying within memes posted on Twitter.
     * Used technologies: Python, Amazon SageMaker, GitHub, and Twitter Developer API.

+* **Finaps**
-* Finaps: Process Engineer (November 2019 - April 2022)
+  * Process Engineer (November 2019 - April 2022)
     * Actively contributed to Finaps' goal of creating insight, impact and trust for our clients.
     * Mainly active in the fields of information security and quality management.

+* **Accenture**
-* Accenture: Associate (March 2018 - September 2019)
+  * Associate (March 2018 - September 2019)
     * Started as an undergraduate intern.
 Research topic: scoped on data security tooling and best practices to ensure GDPR-compliance in the data security segment.
     * Project role was at the business operations side as a PMO practitioner, which was delivering account support at one of Accenture's Dutch accounts.

+* **Finaps**
-* Finaps: Junior Information Security Specialist (August 2016 - December 2017)
+  * Junior Information Security Specialist (August 2016 - December 2017)
     * Started as an intern.
 Research topic: design and implementation of the ISO 27001 framework.
     * Role was to actively contribute to Finaps' goal of creating insight, impact and trust for its clients within the field of information security.

 Volunteer experience

 ------

+* **Volt Europe**
-* Volt Europe: Data Analyst (August 2021 - April 2023)
+  * Data Analyst (August 2021 - April 2023)
     * Support the data analytics team with dashboarding for different parties within Volt.
     * Operate as facilitator as a Data Analytics facilitator within Volt Europe.
     * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio

-* KLM/Run in the Sun Foundation: Volunteer Staff (November 2017)
+* **KLM/Run in the Sun Foundation**
+  * Volunteer Staff (November 2017)
     * Worked for one month as a volunteer for the KLM Curaçao Marathon, which was organised by the Run in the Sun Foundation.

 Education
 ------

 * Open University student in Computer Science and Data Science, University of Helsinki, 2023-2024
-  * Taken courses: *Operating Systems* and *Devops with Docker: Part 1*
+  * Taken courses: *Operating Systems*, *Introduction to Programming*, *Big Data Platforms* and *Devops with Docker: Part 1*

 * MSc. in Information Studies: Data Science, University of Amsterdam, 2021-2022
   * Taken courses: *Fundamentals of Data Science*, *Statistics, Simulation and Optimisation*, *Applied Machine Learning*, *Data Systems Project*, *Causal Data Science*, *Big Data* and *Master Thesis*